Redwood End Table

 Project Challenges and Lessons Learned:

 I wanted to also make a quick note regarding the bowties.
 Since I had to make a good number of them I tried out a new technique using my hand router.
 I made custom acrylic templates for both the positives and the negatives.
 The negative are pretty straight forward.
 The positive involved a bit more creativity on how to fixture the template.
 Taking my time with multiple passes worked pretty well.
 The small ones were more difficult.
-I honestly haven't found many people online that did it my way where you route around the outside of a template instead of the inside.
+I honestly have not found many people online that did it my way where you route around the outside of a template instead of the inside.
 I think this works better, but maybe I am just bad with a hand router.